Danhayes3008/Help-The-Homeless/README.md

 This site is designed to be like a real charity's website.
 The idea was that it would give people information on what the charity is and what there goals are whilst also providing details on how to get in-touch with them or visit the office.I wanted every user to have the ability to view how much they have donated to the cause and also provide them with a certificate or a plague if they donated a-lot of money.I kept the site as basic as i could so that once it was finish i could add new features and improve on other stuff before submitting it for review but it looks like I may not have the time for that so i have done my best to give it a decent look and flow hoping the site will still be passable even with all the content I wanted to add not being included.

+# UX:

+The site is designed so that people can see what the charity aims to do with the money donated and provides a simple method to donate to the charity.
+With using a cart system for doing the donating I have provided the users a chance to alter there donated amount before submiting the payment incase they want to donate more or less than originaly entered.
+The payment page has been set up so that the user has to enter there details everytime so that no card details are stored on the site.
+This was done to prevent there card details from being collected if the database was hacked as the database would not hold this information.

+The address part requires the users to enter there details everytime, This is because i have not got around to updating the profile model to include there address details so that they don't have to enter it every time.
+This update will be part of the better donation system that i wish to do if there was time ( or once the project has been assest ).
+The reason for the address details is so that the charity can post certificates to the user or a

 # Deployed site:

 [Help The Homeless](https://charity-project-4.herokuapp.com/)